SegiH/VerjIO_Excel_Report_Generator/README.md

 The generated document will have 2 sheets.

 The first sheet will be named Sales Report and will have a table with the 6 columns headings specified in ColumnHeaders.
-ColumnSize is used to set the size of each column (specifying null for a column size will set that column to autosize).
+ColumnSize is used to set the size of each column (specifying null for a column size will cause that column to autosize).
 The Columns property specify the database column names and their type.
 This sheet uses an SQL statement as the data source with the specified database connection called PRODUCTION.

 The second sheet will be named Shipment Report and have a table with the 3 columns specified.
 ColumnSize is not provided so all columns will auto size automatically.
 This sheet uses a table resource as the data source instead of an SQL statement.